catppuccin/userstyles/README.md

 4. Enjoy!

 > **Note** <br>
-> If you are using Oprea please see [oprea.md](docs\oprea.md) for instructions as it differs from the normal process.
+> If you are using Opera please see [opera.md](docs\opera.md) for instructions as it differs from the normal process.

 &nbsp;
 ### 👐 Contributing